Malkin's tip lifts Penguins past Rangers in 3OTs in Game 1

 CLIMBING

-Crosby now has 124 assists in the playoffs, passing Jaromir Jagr for ninth place on the NHL's career list. ...
+Malkin tied Jaromir Jagr for third place on the franchise playoff goals list with his 65th. ...
+Crosby now has 124 assists in the playoffs, passing Jagr for ninth place on the NHL's career list. ...
 Kreider got his 24th postseason goal, breaking a tie with Steve Vickers for the sixth place in franchise history.

 Follow Vin Cherwoo at http://www.twitter.com/VinCherwooAP